git-pots-akk/git-pots-akk.github.io/readme.md

 Sergey Potolitsyn

-This is my project on the Loftschool online course "Web development for beginners"
+This is my first project on the Loftschool online course "Web development for beginners"